 Instead, use either spiral Compact Fluorescent Lamps (CFL) or, preferably, LEDs.
-LEDs are very efficient and produce very little heat.
+LEDs are very efficient and produce little heat.

-The other factor to consider is the Color Rendering Index (CRI) and Color Temperature of the bulbs.
+The other factor to consider is the Color Rendering Index (CRI) and the Color Temperature of the bulbs.
 Lights with a high CRI value are best but more expensive.
-So 85+ is OK, 90+ is good, 95+ is better, 97+ is great.
+So, 85+ is OK, 90+ is good, 95+ is better, 97+ is great.
 The higher the number the more natural your skin tones.

 Finally, you need to remember that not all light bulbs have the same color temperature.
 Some have a color temperature of 3200K, a warm or orange light.
 While others have a color temperature of around 5500K or approximately cool bluish daylight.

 Provided you don’t mix bulbs of different color temperatures you won’t have any problems with color casts.
 The Automatic White Balance (AWB) on your camera will sense the color temperature and adjust the image so the colors appear natural to the eye.